 “We have another amazing player field this year and our fans are in for a real treat with the current leaders of men’s tennis set to take on the next generation,” said Eugene Lapierre, Rogers Cup Montreal tournament director.
 “No matter who wins it will be a great champion to add to our illustrious list.
 We’re looking forward to welcoming all the players and the fans back to Montreal in a few weeks from now.
 It is shaping up to be one of our best tournaments yet.”

 Since 2004, Murray, Nadal, Novak Djokovic, and Roger Federer have held a near-monopoly on the Rogers Cup men’s title, with only the 2014 tournament (Jo-Wilfried Tsonga) won by another player.
-All five competitors will be back in Montreal this year to try and claim another Canadian championship, alongside players like world No. 3 Stan Wawrinka, and young guns Dominic Thiem and Alexander Zverev.
+Four of the five competitors will be back in Montreal this year to try and claim another Canadian championship, alongside players like world No. 3 Stan Wawrinka, and young guns Dominic Thiem and Alexander Zverev.

 Among the many other athletes set to play in Toronto this August are former champions Caroline Wozniacki (2010) and Petra Kvitova (2012), plus world No. 3 Karolina Pliskova, former world No. 1 Venus Williams, and rising stars Elina Svitolina and Kristina Mladenovic.

-The men’s event has also awarded three wild cards to Felix Auger-Aliassime, Vasek Pospisil, and Denis Shapovalov.
+The men’s event has also awarded three wild cards to Vasek Pospisil, and Denis Shapovalov.
 Pospisil, a former Rogers Cup semifinalist, is the country’s second-ranked male player at world No. 75.
-Eighteen-year-old Shapovalov, currently ranked No. 164, will be making his second appearance at Rogers Cup, after debuting last summer with a first-round win over Nick Kyrgios in Toronto, while Auger-Aliassime will be playing the main draw for the first time.
-The 16-year-old recently became the seventh-youngest player to win an ATP Challenger tournament.
+Eighteen-year-old Shapovalov, currently ranked No. 164, will be making his second appearance at Rogers Cup, after debuting last summer with a first-round win over Nick Kyrgios in Toronto.

 In Toronto, Canada’s top-ranked women’s singles player Eugenie Bouchard is the recipient of a wild card.
 Currently ranked world No. 61, she will be making her seventh straight Rogers Cup main draw appearance and looking to best her performance from last year when she made the third round.
 She joins Maria Sharapova, who was previously announced as a wild card.